 Reporting to the Provost, The Vice President for Administration and Financial Affairs liaises between the University's administrative departments, the management, and various University units.
 The VPAFA reports directly to the Provost and provides strategic oversight and guidance to administrative support service units, including the Financial Affairs Department, Human Resources Department, Facility Management Department, Information Technology Department, Media and Communication Department, and Contact Office.
-The VPAFA ensures the alignment of the University's policies and procedures with accepted best practices to manage and monitor fiscal resources and provide strategic oversight for all reporting units.
-The following are the key senior leaders who oversees and manages the aforementioned departments:
+The VPAFA ensures the alignment of the University's policies and procedures with accepted best practices to manage and monitor fiscal resources and provide strategic oversight for the following reporting departments: